aws/aws-cdk-go/awscdk/awslambdaeventsources/README.md

 import "github.com/aws/aws-cdk-go/awscdk"

-// The secret that allows access to your self hosted Kafka cluster var secret secret
+// The secret that allows access to your self hosted Kafka cluster var secret Secret

-var myFunction function
+var myFunction Function

 // The list of Kafka brokers